meant-ion/TuringMod/README.md

 	- !shutdown: writes everything necessary to file/ends all PubSub subscriptions and ends the bot's execution

+	- !edittags: changes the tags on stream to the ones specified by the streamer/mod

+	- !delvod: deletes the last vod on the channel.
+Good for handling issues with dox/TOS

 FUNCTIONS HANDLED BY THE BOT AUTOMATICALLY:

 	- Posting a warning about an incoming midroll ad break to the chatroom